OpenEvalProject/evals/manuscripts/elife-04785/v2/manuscript.md

 The gap gene system in Drosophila melanogaster (family: Drosophilidae) is one of the most thoroughly studied developmental gene regulatory networks today.
 The genetic and molecular mechanisms of gap gene regulation have been investigated extensively over the last few decades (reviewed in Jaeger (2011)), and a number of mathematical models exist that faithfully reproduce gap gene expression dynamics in this species (Reinitz et al., 1995; Jaeger et al., 2004a, 2004b; Perkins et al., 2006; Ashyraliyev et al., 2009; Manu et al., 2009a, 2009b; Crombach et al., 2012a, 2012b; Becker et al., 2013).
 In this study, we provide a brief summary of the most important regulatory principles that were revealed by this research.

-An overview of the structure of the gap gene network is given in
+An overview of the structure of the gap gene network is given in Figure 1 (grey inset).
+Gap genes receive regulatory inputs from maternal protein gradients formed by the gene products of bicoid (bcd), hunchback (hb), and caudal (cad) (Figure 1, top row of graphs) (reviewed in St Johnston and Nüsslein-Volhard (1992)).
+These gradients set up an initial asymmetry along the major or antero-posterior (A–P) axis of the embryo.
+Bcd and Cad activate the four trunk gap genes hb, Krüppel (Kr), knirps (kni), and giant (gt), which become expressed in broad, overlapping domains (Figure 1, bottom row of graphs).
+As development proceeds, gap gene cross-repression refines the pattern (Figure 1, grey inset) (see Jaeger, 2011 for review).
+Domains of hb and kni as well as Kr and gt have mutually exclusive expression patterns and show strong mutual repression.
+This ‘alternating cushions’ mechanism maintains and sharpens the basic staggered arrangement of gap domains.
+The expression patterns of Kr/kni, kni/gt, and gt/hb overlap and show weaker repression with a posterior-to-anterior bias, which results in anterior shifts of each of these domains over time.
+Finally, trunk gap gene expression is repressed in the posterior pole region of the embryo by the terminal gap genes tailless (tll) and huckebein (hkb).

 ![Figure 1.](https://cdn.elifesciences.org/articles/04785/elife-04785-fig1-v2.jpg)

 **Figure 1.:** A simplified phylogenetic tree of the order Diptera indicates the relative position of M. abdita with regard to other species of flies, midges, and mosquitoes in which gap genes have been studied in some detail.
 M. abdita belongs to the brachyceran infra-order Cyclorrhapha (marked in red); paraphyletic nematoceran lineages are shown in black.
 Only cyclorrhaphan flies have a bcd gene.
 Other maternal gradients have been lost along various branches of the tree (as indicated).
 For each species, we show an image of the adult (top), as well as a schematic representation of the spatial arrangement of maternal gradients (middle), and gap gene expression domains (bottom).
 Y-axes show expression levels (in normalised arbitrary units); X-axes show position along the major axis of the embryo (A: anterior, P: posterior).
 See key for colour coding.
 Solid colours indicate previously published expression patterns; faded colours represent previously unknown patterns reported in this study.
 Question marks indicate unknown maternal gradients or potentially missing gap domains.
 The inset (grey background) shows the gap gene network in D. melanogaster.
 Within the inset, background colour indicates major maternal regulatory inputs, boxes show the position of gap domains along the A–P axis; T-bars represent strong (solid) or weak (dashed) cross-repressive interactions among gap genes.
 Species (families): D. melanogaster (Drosophilidae): vinegar fly; E. balteatus (Syrphidae): marmalade hoverfly; M. abdita (Phoridae): scuttle fly; C. albipunctata (Psychodidae): moth midge; A. gambiae (Culicidae): malaria mosquito.
 All images are our own except A. gambiae image taken by Muhammad Mahdi Karim (source: Wikimedia Commons).
-See text for details.DOI: http://dx.doi.org/10.7554/eLife.04785.003
+See text for details.

 Our understanding of the dipteran gap gene system outside the drosophilid family is much less well developed.
 This limitation applies in particular to nematoceran midges and mosquitoes (Figure 1, black phylogenetic branches on the right) (Jiménez-Guri et al., 2013).
 Qualitative (Rohr et al., 1999; García-Solache et al., 2010; Jiménez-Guri et al., 2014) and quantitative (Crombach et al., 2014; Janssens et al., 2014) studies of segmentation gene expression in the moth midge Clogmia albipunctata (family: Psychodidae) indicate that posterior patterning—especially the onset of posterior hb expression—is delayed and that repression between Kr and gt may not be conserved in this species, which lacks a posterior gt domain.
 A similar posterior delay is observed in the malaria mosquito Anopheles gambiae (Culicidae), where both posterior domains of hb and gt are present, but appear only after gastrulation in an A–P order which is reversed compared to that observed in D. melanogaster (Goltsev et al., 2004).
 Unfortunately, several factors involved in gap gene regulation are still unknown in these nematoceran species, and the lack of functional evidence based on genetic perturbations limits the interpretation of experimental results and verification of network models.